lndhub-admin/LndHub-Admin-Extension/README.md

 //add
 app.use(require('./extensions/admin/adminRouter'));
 ```
-In adminConfig.js set "adminUIPath" to admin API and also set the "adminPin"
+In adminConfig.js set "adminUIPath" and also set the "adminPin"

 after start of LndHub the admin extension can be reached at